-As health editor and a weekly columnist for USA Weekend from 1998 to 2010, Dr. Mitchell published more than 600 articles.
+As health editor and a weekly columnist for USA Weekend from 1998 to 2010, Mitchell published more than 600 articles.
 He received the 2006 Clarion Award and the 2008 Walter C. Alvarez Award for Excellence in Medical Communication from the American Medical Writers Association.
-His writings led to collaborative efforts with other health experts, culminating in the publication of the books Fit to Lead (2004 St. Martin’s press), Move Yourself (2008 Wiley Press) and Fit to Lead 2 (2012).
+His writing led to collaborative efforts with other health experts, culminating in the publication of the books Fit to Lead, Move Yourself and Fit to Lead II.

 Mitchell is married to Janet Tornelli-Mitchell, M.D.
 They met while in medical school and practiced together for nearly two decades.
 As the TTU System’s first lady, Tornelli-Mitchell has led a health and wellness initiative that is offered to employees of the TTU System through the Employees Retirement System of Texas benefits program.

 The Mitchells have three children: Katherine Schwartz, an assistant district attorney in Dallas; Charlie, a petroleum engineer in Dallas and a TTU alumnus; and Chris, a TTU and Villanova alumnus, who is pursuing a career in the military.
 In 2020, they welcomed their first grandchild, Isabelle Grace, daughter of Katherine and her husband Ben.